NAND Gate using Transistor

 Building NAND Gate using transistor

-To build a NAND gate using a transistor, you will be needing two BJT transistors and for this tutorial, I will be demonstrating the building of a NAND Gate using two NPN transistors.
-The two transistors used will be #BC547 NPN transistors with all other components mentioned in the list below.
+To build a NAND gate using a transistor, you will need two BJT transistors and for this tutorial, we use the building of a NAND Gate using two NPN transistors.
+The two transistors used are #BC547 NPN transistors with all other components mentioned in the list below.

 The list of components required to build a NAND gate using transistors are: